Steel joint analysis model

 Each manufacturing operation adds new items to the connection – cuts, plates, bolts, welds.

-Bearing member and supports
+Bearing members and supports

 One member of the joint is always set as “bearing”.
 All other members are “connected”.
 The bearing member can be chosen by the designer.
 The bearing member can be “continuous” or “ended” in the joint.
-“Ended” members are supported on one end, “continuous” members are supported on both ends.
+“Ended” members are supported on one end, and “continuous” members are supported on both ends.

-Connected members can be of several types, according to the load, which the member can take:
+Connected members can be of several types, according to the load which the member can take:

 - Type N-Vy-Vz-Mx-My-Mz – member is able to transfer all 6 components of internal forces